-Born into the worst of families in Sunderland s filthy, crime-ridden East End, Pearl Croft s childhood is miserable.
-Shortly after her violent, drunken father is killed in a fight, Pearl s elder brothers are sent to prison leaving her, still a child herself, to care for her baby brothers.
-Pearl s mother brings her clients to the house, one of whom has a penchant for little girls...
+Born in Sunderland's filthy, crime-ridden East End, Pearl Croft's childhood is desperately troubled.
+When her violent, drunken father is killed in a fight and Pearl's elder brothers are sent to prison, she is left to care for her baby brothers.
+Then Pearl's mother brings a 'client' to the house who has a penchant for little girls.
 Terrified and hurt, Pearl runs away from home and is found, feverish and near death, by Romany gypsies.
-But this is far from the end of Pearl s struggles.
-Years pass, and as Pearl reaches womanhood she begins to wonder if she is simply born to trouble or will she find happiness one day?
+But this is far from the end of her struggles.
+Years pass and as Pearl reaches womanhood she wonders if she will ever find happiness?

 Rita Bradshaw was born in Northamptonshire, where she still lives today.
 At the age of sixteen she met her husband - whom she considers her soulmate - and they have two daughters and a son and three young grandchildren.
 Much to her delight, Rita's first attempt at a novel was accepted for publication, and she went on to write many more successful novels under a pseudonym before writing for Headline using her own name.